Elk find safe passage under I-90 thanks to wildlife crossings

 Conservation Northwest / Feb 16, 2018 / Connecting Habitat, I-90 Wildlife, Wildlife Crossings

 Note: This blog originally appeared on our I-90 Wildlife Watch project webpage.
-An effort to document wildlife movement around Snoqualmie Pass between North Bend and Easton, I-90 Wildlife Watch is led by Conservation Northwest with support from Central Washington University, the Washington State Department of Transportation, the Washington Department of Fish and Wildlife, the U.S. Fish and Wildlife Service, and the U.S. Forest Service.
+An effort to document wildlife movement around Snoqualmie Pass between North Bend and Easton, I-90 Wildlife Watch is led by CNW with support from Central Washington University, the Washington State Department of Transportation, the Washington Department of Fish and Wildlife, the U.S. Fish and Wildlife Service, and the U.S. Forest Service.

 By Jen Watkins, Conservation Associate and I-90 Wildlife Bridges Coalition Coordinator

 Fall is a time when wildlife are on the move in the Cascades, from elk and mule deer making seasonal migrations to black bears looking for a meal before hibernation.
 This extra animal activity makes checking the remote cameras operated by the Washington State Department of Transportation (WSDOT), Washington Department of Fish and Wildlife, Conservation Northwest, U.S. Forest Service and other I-90 Wildlife Watch project partners particularly exciting this time of year!

 Along with reports from motorists, snowtracking and roadkill data, these motion-activated cameras document animal movement in the I-90 corridor and have informed wildlife crossing projects and habitat conservation between North Bend and Easton.

 Recently, a WSDOT biologist sorting through the thousands of images from cameras at the recently-completed wildlife underpasses at Hyak and Gold Creek found amazing images of some of the first elk using these structures.